magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ssl/coap-x509-certificates.md

 {% include templates/coap-dtls/coap-client-dtls.md %}

 Finally, run the example script below to validate DTLS with X.509 Certificate auth and subscribe for shared attributes updates:
-The coap-client example below demonstrates how to connect to [ThingsBoard Cloud](https://{{hostName}}/signup) or to any other ThingsBoard CoAP server that has valid and trusted certificate.
+The coap-client example below demonstrates how to connect to [IoT Hub Cloud](https://{{hostName}}/signup) or to any other IoT Hub CoAP server that has valid and trusted certificate.

 ```bash
 coap-client-openssl -v 9 -c cert.pem  -j key.pem -m POST \